Department Head J. Ortiz

 This course presents technologies and techniques employed in open pit mining with a focus on strategic and operations planning considerations.
 Topics of study include: pit design, application of algorithms for economic pit limit analysis, equipment selection, production scheduling, material control and reconciliation, remote sensing and geomatics applications, mine waste management, emerging trends in open pit mining, and mine safety.
 Regulatory controls and best practices in design are stressed for all stages of the mine life cycle.
 Environmental impacts of design decisions and mitigating strategies are explored.
 The use of software at various stages of the design and planning process is introduced and a strategic design project completed using commercial software applications.

-Life-cycle assessment (LCA) is an ISO standardised framework (ISO 14040/41) for comprehensively examining and assessing the environmental impacts associated with industrial products and systems.
-It has been widely used by businesses and governments to support decision making for product development, ecolabelling, public policy and planning, and new technology assessment.
-This course introduces the concepts of LCA, and critically reviews empirical LCA studies at both the product and systems levels.
-Case-study based activities are used to explore the appropriate use and limitations of LCA as a tool for sustainability assessment, including the use of relevant databases and software.
-Topics include: Systems approaches to environmental design, assessment, and management; Greenhouse gas (GHG) accounting and carbon footprint; Life-cycle thinking and the ISO assessment framework; methods of life-cycle inventory analysis; methods of life-cycle impact assessment; interpretation of LCA results; uncertainty and sensitivity analysis in LCA; LCA applications in assessing lowcarbon technologies and products; life-cycle cost analysis; social life-cycle assessment, life-cycle management and its contribution to SDGs.
+Life-cycle assessment (LCA) is an ISO standardized framework (ISO 14040/44) for comprehensively examining and assessing the environmental impacts associated with industrial products and systems.
+It has been widely used by businesses and governments to support decision-making for product design and development, ecolabelling, public policy and planning, and environmental impact assessment for new technology.
+This course introduces the concepts and procedures of LCA, and critically reviews empirical LCA studies at both the product and systems levels, with a special focus on material cycles (mining, processing, metallurgy, metals, manufacturing, end-use, and recycling).
+Case-study-based learning activities are incorporated to explore the appropriate use and limitations of LCA databases and software as a tool for sustainability assessment.
+Topics include: systems thinking of sustainability and sustainable development; greenhouse gas (GHG) and carbon footprint accounting; the ISO LCA framework and its requirements; methods of life-cycle inventory analysis; methods of life-cycle impact assessment; interpretation of LCA results; uncertainty and sensitivity in LCA; LCA applications in assessing low-carbon technologies and products; life-cycle cost analysis; social life-cycle assessment; life-cycle management and its contribution to the circular economy and SDGs.